College Board's Equity and Access Policy Statement

 AP Fellows Program

-The AP Fellows program is an annual competitive grant program that provides scholarships for secondary school teachers to attend AP Summer Institutes.
+The AP Fellows program is an annual competitive grant program that provides scholarships for secondary school teachers in the U.S. to attend AP Summer Institutes.
 AP Summer Institutes provide an excellent opportunity for teachers to gain command of a specific AP subject and to receive up-to-date information on the latest curriculum changes.
 Scholarships are available to teachers from schools that serve minority or low-income students who have been traditionally underrepresented in AP courses.
 The $1,000 scholarships assist teachers with the cost of attending an AP Summer Institute.
 For a teacher to qualify s/he must teach at a school that meets at least one of the following criteria:

 - Fifty percent or more of the student population must consist of traditionally underrepresented students of color (African American, Hispanic, or Native American)